gdomaradzki/ecommerce-prototype/README.md

 # install dependencies
 npm install

-#install dev dependencies (you will need this, it has necessary dependencies such as sass-loader, node-sass, testing tools, express, mongoose etc)
+#install dev dependencies in case your npm run dev/build after npm install throws errors
 npm install -only=dev

 # start server for production ready version and access it at localhost:3000